faustbrian/strongly-typed-id/docs/uuid-variants.md

----
-title: UUID Variants
-description: All UUID versions (v1-v8) with characteristics, use cases, and performance considerations
----

 This library supports all UUID versions (v1, v3, v4, v5, v6, v7, v8) through configurable generators.
 Each variant has different characteristics and use cases.

 ## Configuring the Generator